Spies and Hackers

 If a file was so important why would they keep it in the garbage?

-13. Gravatar Luke UNITED STATES Says:
+13. Luke UNITED STATES Mozilla Firefox Windows says:

 Hacker is a person looking for holes in a network for security purposes a *CRACKER* is a malicious hacker and the two shouldn’t be used interchangably (from leo laportes technology almanac 2000)